-- 7. Observing whether a free kick goes out of bounds nearest you without being touched by the receiving team.
+- 7. Observing whether a free kick goes out of bounds nearest to you without being touched by the receiving team.
 Ruling whether a Team B player near the sideline touches the ball while out of bounds. - 8.
 Watching players for a fair catch signal, and being prepared to rule on any interference with the opportunity to catch the kick. - 9.
-If you are on a restraining line and the kick is short: - (a) Knowing where and by whom the ball was first touched. - (b) If you are positioned on Team B's restraining line, knowing whether the kick breaks the plane of that line. - (c) Observing illegal blocks by Team A (Rule 6-1-12). - (d) Marking any spot of illegal touching with a bean bag. - (e) Marking the dead-ball spot if you are the nearest official and there is little or no return run.

-- 10. Giving the start the clock signal [S2] only if the ball is first legally touched in the field of play in your area of responsibility. - 11.
-[LINE JUDGE] and

-[IN 3x1 FORMATION (6C-MAN CREW)] [LINESMAN]
+If you are on a restraining line and the kick is short: - (a) Knowing where and by whom the ball was first touched. - (b) If you are positioned on Team B's restraining line, knowing whether the kick breaks the plane of that line. - (c) Observing illegal blocks by Team A (Rule 6-1-12). - (d) Marking any spot of illegal touching with a bean bag. - (e) Marking the dead-ball spot if you are the nearest official and there is little or no return run. - 10.
+Giving the start the clock signal [S2] only if the ball is first legally touched in the field of play in your area of responsibility. - 11.
+[LINE JUDGE] and - [IN F6 FORMATION (CREW OF 6)] [LINESMAN] - (a) Ruling whether the ball becomes dead in the end zone or not.

-- (a) Ruling whether the ball becomes dead in the end zone or not. - (b) Marking the forward progress or out of bounds spot if the ball becomes dead on your side of the field.
-This responsibility extends up to Team A's 2-yard line. - (c) Marking the spot with a bean bag of any backward pass, handing or fumble in your area.

-12. [IN 2xx/2x1 FORMATION (4/5-MAN CREW)] [LINESMAN]

-- (a) Marking the dead-ball spot only if the ball carrier is tackled or goes out of bounds within the last 2 yards before Team A's goal line, or if the ball carrier gets ahead of you. - (b) Ruling a touchdown at Team A's goal line. - 13.
-Observing fouls by all players generally in your area, but particularly: - (a) illegal touching of a short kick - (b) infractions of your restraining line [LINE JUDGE] (when in onside-kick positions only) † - (c) illegal blocks in the back $^{\Diamond}$ and holding fouls at the point of attack - (d) blocks below the waist - (e) illegal wedge formations - (f) safety-related fouls such as face masking, tripping or chop blocks - (g) late hits by any player after the ball is dead - (h) any player of the kicking team who enters the field of play after the kick or who voluntarily goes out of bounds during the kick
+- (b) Marking the forward progress or out of bounds spot if the ball becomes dead on your side of the field.
+This responsibility extends up to Team A's 2-yard line. - (c) Marking the spot with a bean bag of any backward pass, handing or fumble in your area. - 12.
+[IN F4-5 FORMATION (CREW OF 4/5)] [LINESMAN] - (a) Marking the dead-ball spot if you are the nearest official when the ball carrier is tackled or goes out of bounds. † - (b) Ruling a touchdown at Team A's goal line. - 13.
+Observing fouls/violations by all players generally in your area, but particularly: - (a) illegal touching of a short kick - (b) infractions of your restraining line [LINE JUDGE] (when in onside-kick positions only) - (c) illegal blocks in the back and holding fouls at the point of attack - (d) illegal blocks below the waist[×] - (e) contacting an opponent with the crown of the helmet or targeting a defenseless opponent above the shoulders - (f) safety-related fouls such as face masking, tripping, chop blocks, illegal wedges or illegal blind-side blocks - (g) late hits by any player after the ball is dead - (h) any player of the kicking team who enters the field of play after the kick or who voluntarily goes out of bounds during the kick and returns inbounds§